daggerhart/wp-theme-dev/advanced/README.md

 File | Description
 ---|---
 `page-templates/page-no-sidebars.php` | Like `page.php`, but this template has no sidebar.
 Used as an example for creating admin-selectable templates for Pages.
+`page-templates/page-list-category.php` | Like `page.php`, but this template performs an additional custom query if the page being viewed has "page_category_slug" post meta.

 ### Content Template Files